cfinke/Inline-Preview/readme.txt

 1. An example of Inline Preview in action.

 == Changelog ==

+= 4.1 =
+* Better compatibility with WordPress 3.8
+* The close button now fits in better with the rest of the WordPress UI.

 = 4 =
 * A better method for seamlessly reloading the preview frame.